capnproto/capnproto/doc/cxxrpc.md

 {% endhighlight %}

 Note that for the connect address, Cap'n Proto supports DNS host names as well as IPv4 and IPv6 addresses.
-Additionally, a Unix domain socket can be specified as `unix:` followed by a path name.
+Additionally, a Unix domain socket can be specified as `unix:` followed by a path name, and an abstract Unix domain socket can be specified as `unix-abstract:` followed by an identifier.

 For a more complete example, see the
 [calculator client sample](https://github.com/sandstorm-io/capnproto/tree/master/c++/samples/calculator-client.c++).